jenfullerton/jenfullerton/README.md

 - 👋 Hi, I’m Jenny! @jenfullerton (she/her/hers).
 - 👀 I’m interested in technical art (particularly visual effects and shaders in video games), UI, UX, and finding interesting ways to combine art and programming.
 - 🌱 I’m currently experimenting with app design using .NET / WPF and improving my C#.
-- 🌲 I have experience in using the Unity engine, HLSL / Three.js shader programming, and teaching high school Java.
+- 🌲 I have experience in using the Unity engine, shader programming (HSLS, WebGL), and teaching high school computer science.
-- 💞️ I’m looking to collaborate on small games and small programming projects with a focus on graphics.
+- 💞️ I’m looking to collaborate on small games and small programming projects with a focus on graphics, VFX, and any other ways we can combine art and code.
 - 📫 Contact: jennifer.k.fullerton@gmail.com

 <!---